mattias800/mserver/README.md

 An example web application that runs in mserver on Node.
 This is the application that I use to test things out, so it doesn't really look very nice :)
+It requires websocket module.

+To run it:

+	$ cd server
+	$ npm install websocket
+	$ node server.js

 Development
 ===========